-Instead of leaving the Rail on top of the two Stations after it is drawn, it looks nicer if the Rail is moved behind the Stations, see the illustration in the margin.
+Instead of leaving the Rail on top of the two Stations after it is drawn, it looks nicer if the Rail is moved behind the Stations, see the illustration to the right.
 One way of doing this is to use SendBehind for the Rail.
 However, this will put the Rail to the very back of the Picture of myCanvas, and would thus put the Rail behind the map too.
-Instead the two Stations can be brought to the top of the Picture of myCanvas using BringForward.
+Instead the two Stations can be brought to the top of the Picture of myCanvas using BringForward

 What is left is the question of how to make the two Stations know that they are connected with a Rail.
 At least they need to know this in order to change the Rails when the Stations are moved; this issue is considered in the next section.
 Since the rails are to be considered bi-directional, both Stations connected by a Rail have to know about the Rail, and where the other Station is.
 To accomplish this, each Station will have a list of references to Rails that connects it with other Stations.
 Furthermore references to the two end points of each Rail is kept in the list.
-These references are qualified with Rail.theShape.invalidatePoint, which is an ordinary Point, with the exception that changing it will cause some recalculations of the Shape of the Rail (the Shape is "invalidated").
+These references are qualified with PredefinedShape.invalidatePoint, which is an ordinary Point, with the exception that changing it will cause some recalculations of the Shape of the Rail (the Shape is 'invalidated').
 This is used internally by Bifrost, e.g. to control how often the bounding box needs to be recalculated.
-Using the standard List from the BETA library (automatically INCLUDEd by Bifrost), this can be expressed as follows:
+Using the standard List from the Container libraries (automatically INCLUDEd by Bifrost), this can be expressed as follows:

-Using this data structure, the issue of connecting the two Stations in interactive-CreateRail can be solved as follows:
+Using this data structure, the issue of connecting the two Stations in interactiveCreateRail can be solved as follows:

 '''

 interactiveCreateRail: @

 (# r: ^rail;

 hitstation, otherstation: ^Station;

-e: ^hitstation.rails.element;
+e: ^Station.rails.element;

 enter hitstation[]

 do ... instantiate, init and interactively create r,

 as above ...

 ( Check if r ends in another station )

 scan: thePicture.ScanGOsReverse

-(#

 do (if (myCanvas[], r.end) -> go.containspoint then

 (if go[]

 // map[]

 // hitstation[] then ( ignore )

 else

 (if go##=Station## then

 ( r ends in another station;

-connect with hitstation

-)

-go[] -> otherstation[];

-otherstation.position

--> r.end; ( Small adjustment )

 '''